 Level of professionals

 This misconception comes from a lack of understanding about the contributors for microstocks.
-Majority of the photographers that work with Depositphotos, for example, are professional photographers.
+The majority of the photographers that work with Depositphotos, for example, are professional photographers.

 A place and time for free stock photography